What Is Emotional Intelligence and How to Develop It?

 Meditation and other mindfulness exercises are excellent ways to boost emotional intelligence.
 They can improve self-awareness and self-regulation, meaning you’ll get better at recognizing and managing your emotions.

-Meditation can also reduce mind-wandering, meaning you’ll stay in the present moment more, which helps you focus, listen, and recognize other people’s emotions. found via mobile apps or streaming platforms are a good option, especially for beginners.
+Meditation can also reduce mind-wandering, meaning you’ll stay in the present moment more, which helps you focus, listen, and recognize other people’s emotions.

 2. Practice Empathy